MohammedShamshad/MOHAMMED-SHAMSHAD/README.md

 ## Hi there 👋

-I'm **[`MOHAMMED SHAMSHAD`]**,A passionate Data Analyst with strong expertise in extracting insights and driving business decisions through data analysis and visualization.
+I'm **`MOHAMMED SHAMSHAD`**, A passionate Data Analyst with strong expertise in extracting insights and driving business decisions through data analysis and visualization.
 With a solid foundation in MS Excel, SQL, Python, and Power BI.
 Specialize in transforming raw data into actionable insights.

 <a href="https://www.linkedin.com/in/shamshad-miv"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>